anderson-aristotle/js-functions/README.md

 add( 2, 1 ) // 3
 ```

-In Javascript a function can accept an unlimited number of arguments since
+In Javascript a function can accept an arbitrary number of arguments since
 every function has an `arguments` object that is a mechanism to handle
 arguments not in the function definition.
 This object is referred to as `array
 like` and is available within any function.
 We'll examine how this object is